Emperor Gaozu of Tang: Early life and career

-At some point, he married Lady Dou, a daughter of Dou Yi (竇毅) the Duke of Shenwu and Northern Zhou's Princess Xiangyang (Yuwen Tai's daughter) as his wife and duchess.
+At some point, (Note: Historical sources did not indicate when Li Yuan and Lady Dou were wedded.
+However, the date should be before Dou Yi's death on 3 Jan 583.
+Lady Dou's biographies in both Books of Tang indicate that her father was involved in helping her find a husband.)
+Li Yuan married Lady Dou, a daughter of Dou Yi (竇毅) the Duke of Shenwu and Northern Zhou's Princess Xiangyang (Yuwen Tai's daughter) as his wife and duchess.

 During Emperor Wen's reign (581–604), Li Yuan served three terms as a provincial governor.
 Early in the reign of Emperor Wen's son Emperor Yang, Li Yuan served as commandery governor (as Emperor Yang converted provinces into commanderies), but was later recalled to serve as a junior minister within Emperor Yang's administration.
 When Emperor Yang carried out his second campaign against Goguryeo in 613, Li Yuan was in charge of part of the logistics operation.
 When the general Yang Xuangan rebelled near the eastern capital Luoyang, Emperor Yang commissioned Li Yuan as a general and made him be in charge of the operations west of the Tong Pass, although Yang Xuangan's rebellion eventually did not involve that region.
 Li Yuan took the opportunity to recruit talented people to his staff.
 Later that year, when Emperor Yang summoned him to his presence, he declined, citing ill health—an excuse that Emperor Yang did not believe, as he questioned Li Yuan's niece, Consort Wang (Emperor Yang's concubine), "Will he die?".
 In fear, Li Yuan took up drinking and receiving bribes to try to show Emperor Yang that he did not have great ambitions.
 In 615, Emperor Yang placed him in charge of the operations against agrarian rebels in the Hedong (河東) region (roughly modern Shanxi), but recalled him in 616.
 Later that year, Emperor Yang put him in charge of the key city of Taiyuan (太原, in modern Taiyuan, Shanxi).